long715/rl_corrective_gym/README.md

 # Using the Docker container
 - transfer Dockerfile to server `scp Dockerfile user@ip:/env_dir/`; `scp source target`
 - build the Dockerfile `docker buildx build -t space-image .`
-- run and open an interactive bash shell for the container `docker run -it --gpus all -v ~/cares_rl_logs:/root/cares_rl_logs space-image bash`, this also mounts the results to the cares_log in the server
+- run the container as a background task `docker run -d --gpus all -v ~/cares_rl_logs:/root/cares_rl_logs space-image`, this also mounts the results to the cares_log in the server
+- open the container as an interactive shell `docker exec -it <id> bash`

 # Documentation
 - replace the parser with custom env config class